Date of Last Revision

 Dr. Mary Verstraete

 Schurko, Corey J.; Chinchilla, Sofia; Pinheiro, Amanda E.; and Brock, Jacob A., "Pediatric Electrical Stimulation for Limb Lengthening: A Non-Invasive Approach" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 285.